The following information may be helpful to you in making the necessary arrangements for a neurological evaluation at the Epilepsy Center.

 Please fill out the following forms as appropriate and bring with you to your appointment.

 - New Patient Questionnaire: Adult Epilepsy for Drs.
 Bergey, Cervenka, Crone and Krauss

 - New Patient Questionnaire: Pediatric Epilepsy for Drs.
-Hartman, Kossoff, and Vining
+Hartman and Kossoff

 - Permission to E-mail

 What records do we need?

 Our team recommends that the patient either send their medical records in advance or bring them to their visit.
 Whenever possible, the actual films of previous MRIs and/or CT scans and the EEG tracings from previous recordings, especially those showing an abnormality, should be brought to the appointment.
 We emphasize that we would like to review the actual EEG tracing whenever possible, not just the report, especially when there is an abnormality.